-Retirement of the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) to retirement
+Retirement of the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice)

 All Australian states and territories can now regulate the safe use of medicines by rural and isolated practice registered nurses (RNs) through local medicines and poisons legislation, policies and protocols.
 Therefore, there is no longer a need for additional regulation by the NMBA, and the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) (RIP endorsement) will be retired in 2022.